If you are raising baby chicks this year or in the near future, then you definitely need to know the ins and outs about brooding in poultry!

 Check for pasty butt

-This is the biggest thing to be on the look out for during the first 2 weeks of life.
+This is the biggest thing to be on the lookout for during the first 2 weeks of life.
 Pasty butt is where the chick’s droppings “paste” over their vent, causing a blockage.
 If left untreated, the chicks become toxic resulting in death.
-Pasty butt is more common if the chicks are chilled, overheated or eat more than they drink.
+Pasty butt is more common if the chicks are chilled, overheated, or eat more than they drink.

-Every morning, take a look at each of your chick’s vents to see if they need an intervention.
-Run lukewarm water over their bottom until the hardened stool softens up and falls off.
-Do not attempt to pull it off prematurely as this can pull off feathers and potentially tear their delicate skin.
-Once the area is clean, gently blot the area with a towel and apply a little vaseline.
+• Once the area is clean, gently blot the area with a towel and apply a little vaseline.
 The vaseline protects the delicate area and keeps future stool from sticking.

 The majority of your chicks’ intake should be their well-balanced feed, but a few treats given sparingly can be fun!
 The chicks enjoy the variety and treats can be a great boredom-buster.
-Some great chicks treats would be crushed meal worms, alfalfa sprouts or scrambled eggs.
-Never throw large weeds or blades of grass in the brooder as they can develop crop impaction.
+Some great chick treats would be crushed meal worms, alfalfa sprouts or scrambled eggs.

 FAQ About Brooding in Poultry